Why setting this goal?

 – water that is no longer needed or usable

-– into bilge water that can be discharged into the environment.
+– bilge water that may be discharged into the environment.

 - bath